spacemeshos/smrepl/README.md

-# Spacemesh CLI Wallet
+# Spacemesh Terminal Wallet

 ## Overview
-A basic reference Spacemesh CLI Wallet designed to work together with a [go-spacemesh full node](https://github.com/spacemeshos/go-spacemesh).
+A basic reference Spacemesh console wallet designed to work together with a [go-spacemesh full node](https://github.com/spacemeshos/go-spacemesh).

-The CLI Wallet is designed for developers who want to hack on the Spacemesh platform.
+The terminal wallet is designed for developers who want to hack on the Spacemesh platform.
 For non-devs we recommend using Smapp - the Spacemesh App.
 [Smapp](https://github.com/spacemeshos/smapp) is available for all major desktop platforms and includes a wallet.

 ## Functionality
-The CLI wallet implements this [mini spec](https://github.com/spacemeshos/product/blob/master/cli_wallet_spec.md).
+The terminal wallet implements this [mini spec](https://github.com/spacemeshos/product/blob/master/cli_wallet_spec.md).
 See below on how to use with any network.

 ## Building